matiassea/linux/README.md

 > sudo apt upgrade
 > sudo apt update && sudo apt upgrade -y

+### para borrar archivos
+Para remover la carpeta completa
+> rm -rf {dir-name}

+### Para copiar
+- The basic form of this command takes an input source (or sources) that you want to copy (files or directories) and a destination to copy the files or directories to:

+> cp [OPTIONS] source_file target_file

+- How to copy a file to the current directory
+> cp a.txt b.txt

+- How to copy a file to another directory
+> cp a.txt ../directory-1/

+- How to copy multiple files to a directory
+> cp first.txt second.txt ../directory-1/

+- How to copy a directory to another directory
+> cp -r directory-1 directory-2

+- para prevenir overwritting, se agrega -i
+> cp -i a.txt directory-1/a.txt

 ## Instalar Nano
 sudo apt-get -y install nano